 The Public Interest and Social Justice Law Board provides financial support to students and alumni through three programs: Public Interest and Social Justice Summer Grants, the Income Supplement Grant program, and Public Interest and Social Justice Scholarships.

 1. Public Interest and Social Justice Law Board Summer Grants, Father Paul Goda and Mary Emery Summer Grants

-Completed application forms for Summer 2015 grants are due at Noon on March 26, 2015, at the Center for Social Justice and Public Service, Santa Clara University, 3rd Floor Bannan Hall.
+Completed application forms for Summer 2017 grants will be due at Noon on March 16, 2017, at the Center for Social Justice and Public Service, Santa Clara University, 3rd Floor Bannan Hall.

 2. LGBT Legal Issues Summer Grants

 Santa Clara University School of Law students who plan to work full-time in a position doing legal work on LGBT issues may apply for this LGBT Legal Issues Summer Grant.
 Applicants should show a demonstrated commitment to and interest in the rights of lesbians, gay men, bisexuals, transgender individuals and people living with HIV, regardless of their sexual orientation.
 Two grants of $5,000 will be awarded.